georgeracu/georgeracu.github.com/_posts/2025-09-14-recipe-for-building-distributed-systems.md

 - Capacity planning refinements
 - Architectural evolution: continuous analysis of the system usage and performance behaviour, coupled with product evolution

+### 6. Nice to have

+- Automatic dependency management (upgrades): see Dependabot or RenovateBot

+### 7. Development practices

+- Do trunk based development;
+- Have 3 development environments: `development`, `staging` and `production`;
+- Have a dedicated performance testing environment that mimicks productions;
+- Do code reviews (human and AI assisted);
+- Treat test code as production code;

 Future blog posts will explain each phase in more detail.